rackerlabs/support-how-to/content/exchange/autodiscover-connection-issues.md

 What does my email have to do with my website or web host?

   - Your email uses Autodiscover if you have an Exchange mailbox on Outlook 2016 or later.
-Autodiscover is a process that checks a few different areas to configure your account settings automatically in eleven total Steps.
+Autodiscover is a process that checks a few different areas to configure your account settings automatically in eleven steps.
 If you are seeing issues as described earlier in this article, you may be having hang-ups during that process.
 Priority is given to URLS that are managed by your web host.
 If those URLs are misconfigured, the process stops and never reaches the proper server checks in order to configure your email properly.

 Why can't Rackspace do this for me?